 - In a large bowl using an electric mixer, beat together the butter, brown sugar and white sugar until fluffy (about 2 minutes).

-- Beat in the honey and vanilla extract.
+- Beat in the honey, vanilla extract and egg.

 - With the mixer on low speed, beat the flour mixture into the butter mixture.